precision-agriculture-for-development/ResearchBot/README.md

 # ResearchBot

-This is a StreamLit app fronting the Assistant API for the experiment registry
+This is a StreamLit app fronting the Assistant API or Vector Stores & Respones API for the experiment registry

 Ensure `uv` is installed.